Shadow of Europe darkens bankers' Paris meeting

 Concerns at how central banks will unwind their quantitative easing and worries of a slowdown in China cast a pall, but they did little to knock the conviction that a three speed economy is underway: Europe is in the slow lane, the United States has revved up its engine and making progress, while Asia has hit some bumps but is still cruising.

-“What you really pick up is the realisation that America is recovering and its financial sector at the top is in relatively good shape,” said Gerard Lyons, a former economist at Standard Chartered and now advisor to London’s mayor.
+“What you really pick up is the realization that America is recovering and its financial sector at the top is in relatively good shape,” said Gerard Lyons, a former economist at Standard Chartered (STAN.L) and now advisor to London’s mayor.

 “Slowly the penny is dropping here that Europe needs to get a move on.”

-The IIF said it is committed to being lean to reflect the times its members lived in, and is keen for more non-financial members, such as newcomer Spanish power firm Iberdrola.
+The IIF said it is committed to being lean to reflect the times its members lived in, and is keen for more non-financial members, such as newcomer Spanish power firm Iberdrola (IBE.MC).

 “If someone here said big banks should be broken up then they may as well go and stand in the corner,” she said.